-Economical and uneconomical definitions
+• Economical and uneconomical definitions

 A correct definition can be either economical or uneconomical.
 An economical definition has only necessary and sufficient properties.
 It contains no superfluous information.
-On the other hand, an uneconomical definition has sufficient, but some unnecessary properties.
-In other words, it contains more information than necessary (redundant information).
+On uneconomical definition sufficient, the other hand, has but unnecessary an some properties. it In other words, contains more information than necessary (redundant) information.